hooktstudios/devise_ldap_authenticatable/README.md

 Devise LDAP Authenticatable
 ===========================

+**This fork honors a fix in net-ldap for the error [BerError: unsupported object type: id=139](https://github.com/ruby-ldap/ruby-net-ldap/issues/17).**

 Devise LDAP Authenticatable is a LDAP based authentication strategy for the [Devise](http://github.com/plataformatec/devise) authentication framework.

 If you are building applications for use within your organization which require authentication and you want to use LDAP, this plugin is for you.